Back Child Support in Arizona

 First, there cannot be a previous order for child support.
-Second, the Superior Court must determine that child support is appropriate.
+Second, the Superior Court must determine that support is appropriate.

-The Court also found that the Superior Court did determine child support to be appropriate when it ordered Thomas to pay child support.
+The Court also found that the Superior Court did determine child support to be appropriate when it ordered Thomas to pay that support.

 Once Prerequisites Met, Retroactive Child Support Mandatory

 The Court of Appeals rejected this argument since the law states that the court “shall” order retroactive support in those circumstances, not that it “may” order retroactive support.

 The Court noted that the Superior Court could order that the amount of retroactive child support be the same or different from the amount ordered to begin prospectively.
-The law uses the phrase “retroactive application of the child support guidelines.”

 No Specific Request Required

 A waiver of the right to back child support is against the best interests of the children and against public policy unless the parents specifically agree to it in a divorce agreement.

 Call the experienced Scottsdale and Phoenix Arizona child support attorneys at (480)305-8300 at Hildebrand Law, PC to learn more about adopting a child in Arizona.

-Chris Hildebrand wrote this article about back child support in Arizona to ensure everyone has access to information about child support in Arizona.
+Chris Hildebrand wrote the information on this page about back child support in Arizona to ensure everyone has access to information about child support in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a child support case should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.